buterchiandreea/rating-dapp/README.md

 * Click on the **Import** button.

 ### Credentials
 The application encapsulates an authentication module which needs valid credentials from Google, Github and Spotify.
-The credentials should be included in this [file](https://github.com/buterchiandreea/rating-dapp/blob/master/client/config/index.js).
+The credentials (Client ID and Client Secret) should be included in this [file](https://github.com/buterchiandreea/rating-dapp/blob/master/client/config/index.js).

 #### Steps to create an OAuth Client ID for Google
 * Access [Google APIs](https://console.developers.google.com/apis/dashboard).